Link Search Menu Expand Document

 Install Docker on Windows

-To download, visit the Docker CE for Windows download page and click Get Docker.
+Visit the Docker Desktop for Windows download page and click Get Docker.

-3 Follow the instructions on the installation wizard to authorize the installer and proceed with the install.
+3. Follow the installation wizard to authorize and proceed.

-4 When the installation is successful, click Close to complete the installation process.
+4. When the installation is successful, click Close.